Tom Clancy's Ghost Recon: Future Soldier: Ghost Recon: Alpha

 In the short live action movie Ghost Recon: Alpha, which is a prequel to the game, a Ghost team (consisting of Pepper, 30k, Chuck, and an unnamed Ghost Leader) was trying to secure a RSM-56 Bulava nuclear warhead.
 While trying to disarm the warhead, Chuck was shot in the head.
 Eventually the remaining Ghosts managed to fight off the attacking force, but the warhead was airlifted by a helicopter belonging to an unknown faction.
 The short movie ends with a view of London set in the time period of the video game.

 Reception

 Tom Clancy's Ghost Recon: Future Soldier received generally positive reviews from critics.
-Some reviewers, like IGN's, have praised the game's more thoughtful approach to cover-based shooting, scoring the game an 8.5 out of 10.
+Some reviewers, like IGNs, have praised the game's more thoughtful approach to cover-based shooting, scoring the game an 8.5 out of 10.
 GameSpot gave the game a 7.5 praising the lengthy campaign and multiplayer but criticizing the AI and combat.
-However, other sites such as Eurogamer Italy, Giant Bomb, Strategy Informer, and Cheat Code Central criticized Future Soldier for the streamlining and/or complete removal of many tactical shooter mechanics leaving many critics questioning whether or not it should even be considered a tactical shooter.
 The PC version suffered from lower ratings.
 Numerous bugs making the game unplayable, such as the interface ignoring keyboard and mouse inputs, were present in the game at launch.
-Ghost Recon Future Soldier on PC had huge issues with online PvP multiplayer due to peer-to-peer system that hosted games on people's computers instead of dedicated/cloud servers.
+Ghost Recon: Future Soldier on PC had huge issues with online PvP multiplayer due to peer-to-peer system that hosted games on people's computers instead of dedicated/cloud servers.
 Also, the game was locked at 60 fov as well as 60 fps.